- Debt to income (DTI) measures the percent of your income that is paid toward debt.

 What Does Your DTI Mean?

 Now that you know your debt-to-income ratio, it’s time to discover what your ratio is telling you.
 If you have a ratio of 30% or less, it means you have a great debt-to-income ratio, meaning your income is significantly more than what you owe.
 However, if you have a debt-to-income ratio of 44% or higher, it means you are taking on too much debt in relation to your income, in the eyes of mortgage lenders.
 It used to be the case, before the sub-prime loan market collapsed, that lenders would offer you a loan if your DTI was up to 55%, provided you met the other lending requirements.
-Today, anything above 44% makes it hard to qualify for a mortgage.
+Today, a DTI above 44% makes it very hard to qualify for a mortgage.

 Debt-to-Income Ratio Info graphic